 If your injuries prevent you from returning to your job, an economic expert can establish the potential value of your diminished earning capacity damages.

-Your Yakima Car Accident Attorney
+Contact a Yakima Car Accident Attorney

 As you might imagine, proving self-employed income losses on your own could be difficult.
 Insurance companies often attempt to deny compensation for lost self-employment income citing insufficient proof or documentation.
 An experienced personal injury attorney understands these challenges and how to address them.